jeslijoven/RFT-proj/README.md

 5.Download geckodriver, chromdriver (move the executable files on Python/Scripts directory) 6.Download text editor (ride,atom,pycharm, VS Code etc.)
 8.pull in your local branch
+9.open the test suite and run the testcases